germanocorrea/dotfiles/README.md

   - For Ubuntu, it adds the necessary PPA for ansible
 - Check if there is a dotfiles directory already.
 If there is, it commits everything that is uncommited and pushes everything unpushed.
 - Executes the playbook fetching it from github

-### Why Arch, Cachy and Ubuntu?

-I use CachyOS on my main computer, Arch on a homelab server, and Ubuntu on my work computer.
-This interoperability is important.
-Tho currently it is not working properly on Ubuntu.

-### Why commit and push everything?

-I built this so that some configurations that I change "on the fly" via GUIs (like the COSMIC DE) or that other software changes automatically (like a PATH export) reflect automatically in the dotfiles repo, so I thought this is easier.

-### Why execute the playbook fetching from github?

-The idea is that the `run.sh` script tries to be idempotent.
-This means that running it multiple times should reflect on the same state, even if nothing is yet configured (not even Ansible) or everything is already configured.
-It is supposed to be an all-around script for this.